As soon as mud season ends in Western Maine, we enter another type of season: The season of banishing mayflies.

 Use Natural Repellents

-You can use natural repellents such as essential oils, herbal sprays, and candles to deter flies.
+To deter flies, you can use natural repellents such as essential oils, herbal sprays, and candles.
 Lavender, peppermint, eucalyptus, lemongrass, and citronella are some of the effective essential oils.
-You can also plant some natural repellent plants like marigolds, basil, or chrysanthemum around your area.
+You can also plant some natural repellent plants like marigolds, basil, or chrysanthemums around your area.

-Herbal sprays made from these plants can also be used to repel these types of flies.
-Citronella candles are also popular for their repellent properties.
+Herbal sprays made from these plants can also repel these types of flies, and citronella candles are also popular for their repellent properties.

-Though natural repellents are not as potent as chemical insecticides, they are eco-friendly and safe for human and animal health.
+Natural repellents are not as potent as chemical insecticides, but they are eco-friendly and safe for human and animal health.
 The repellents are great for getting rid of the flies in your home.

 However, these flies do not like the scent of garlic.